WillTrem/UInnovate/README.md

 ## Configuration

 ### Adding new configuration properties
-To add a new configuration property to the database, simply add an entry for it in `appconfig_properties.csv` (under ./dataFiles).
+To add a new configuration property to the database, simply add an entry for it in `meta_data.sql` (under ./database) where indicated.
 Then, simply refresh the database using the `refresh_database.sh` script.

-### Developping with configuration properties
-An `enum` type called `ConfigProperty` (under /UInnovateApp/src/virtualmodel/ConfigProperties.ts) has been created to hold the values the keys of all properties we have in our database.
-This is to prevent errors when accessing/inserting new property values in the configuration.

-To sync the `ConfigProperty` enum with the `appconfig_properties.csv` file, a shell tool script `sync_csv_properties_to_enum.sh` has been created.
-Once you have added new properties to the csv file, simply run the shell script and it will re-generate the `ConfigProperties.ts` file with the enum type containing the updated csv properties.
->💡 If you are having trouble running shell scripts on your machine, you can always add the new properties manually to `ConfigProperties.ts`.
-In this case, please do make sure that the values added are **error-free** and follow the same **notation convention** as the other values!
+Also, don't forget to add an entry for it in the enum of the `ConfigProperties.ts` file to use it within the code itself.

 ## MkDocs Set up with docker